Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 BACKGROUND

-My first visit to Kyiv was on Monday 10 October 2022, arriving into Kyiv-Pasazhyrskyi railway station at 09:46 hrs in the midst of Putin’s barbaric revenge to the Kerch Bridge attack.
+My first visit to Kyiv was on Monday 10 October 2022, arriving into Kyiv-Pasazhyrskyi railway station at 09:46 hrs in the midst of Putin’s barbaric attacks on the city's infrastructure as revenge to the Kerch Bridge attack.
 News, of course, had already spread as the train approached Kyiv.
 The sense of anger yet undiminished resolve and determination was palpable.
 I left the train and descended to the subway beneath the platforms.
 Reality struck; the subway was packed, overflowing with women and children, traumatised and crying.

 I emerged from the subway into the vast plaza in front of the station building.
 I was the ONLY person in the plaza apart from Ukrainian police.
 Despite the sirens and mayhem of broken glass everywhere, there was an eerie calmness; the thud and boom of rockets exploding across Kyiv disturbed the silence.

 The randomness of the continued attacks was horrific and, inexcusable.
-Picture below - a misguided missile that landed beside the children's play area in Taras Shevchenko Park, central Kyiv:
+Pictured below - a misguided missile that landed beside the children's play area in Taras Shevchenko Park, central Kyiv:

-When I returned to Kyiv in January 2023, the attacks continued; at 08:30 hrs on Saturday 14 January 2023 my hosts and I were shaken from our beds as four rockets landed nearby; the house shook in its boots; danger is never far away.
+Whenever I return to Kyiv, the attacks continue; on my recent vist in July 2025, more so than ever.
+At 08:30 hrs on Saturday 14 January 2023 my hosts and I were shaken from our beds as four rockets landed nearby; the house shook in its boots; danger is never far away.
 Pictured below - house destroyed by falling debris less than 100 metres from my hosts' house in Kyiv:

 OUR CURRENT PROJECTS ... ... ...